Discussions over Lorentz-Ether-Theory and SR Simultaneity, Contraction & Expansion

 :

 : Your first statement is clearly true.
-Your second contradicts the
+Your second

 : first.
 The meaning of "simultaneous" depends upon how we set our